pearlchen/getting-started-guides/ide_setup/xdk/create_project.md

 # Set Up Intel® XDK IoT Edition - Part 2: Run a Sample Project

-This document will guide you through creating and running a Hello Word project (blinking the onboard LED) on either the Intel® Galileo or the Intel® Edison.
+This document will guide you through creating and running a Hello Word project (blinking the onboard LED) on the Intel® Edison.

 **Table of contents**